Session 7/15Page 4/5 Topic B: Age 3-18

 When you are sure that the child feels that you listen patiently and understand its reactions, you can start a dialogue about the advantages and disadvantages of the child’s strategy.

-By this you are showing the child in a gentle way that its strategy in fact takes away fear in the moment, but also makes it lonely on the long run.
+By this, you are showing the child or teenager in a gentle way that its strategy in fact takes away fear in the moment, but also makes it lonely on the long run.
 You can then talk about how children can be afraid of being rejected again or losing someone they like.

 SUGGEST ALTERNATIVE WAYS OF COPING